pillar-banner-arrow

 Shadow-break-right

 What’s included in the CIM depends on the audience.
-The audience, or potential buyer, usually falls within two categories: strategic or financial buyers.
-(Quick refresher: A strategic buyer is typically a company hoping to purchase a company to fill a need.
+The audience, or potential buyer, usually falls into one of two categories: strategic or financial, and you may use different positioning tactics for each.
+(Quick refresher: a strategic buyer typically purchases a company to fill a need.
 Financial buyers usually seek to build an investment portfolio with high-performing businesses.)

-While every CIM should be unique, six common sections of the CIM include:
+While every CIM should be unique, there are six elements that should always be included:

-Read on for more tips about each of these areas, along with breakdowns of key points inside each subsection.
+Read on for more tips about each of these areas, along with breakdowns of key points of each.

 Business Overview

-Sometimes referred to as the Executive Summary, a business overview is a key piece of a confidential information memorandum that discloses an overview of what the company is, what it does, and how it works.
+Sometimes referred to as the Executive Summary, the business overview is a crucial component of the CIM, providing an overview of its market, value prop, and how it generates revenue.

-When writing a CIM, consider adding these elements into a business overview section:
+When writing a CIM, consider including these elements as a business overview:

 • Company mission or vision